 - Tailored support should be available to tourism businesses that are currently missing out.

-DDC have now issued 1,714 grants totalling over £19.7m to small businesses, and those in the retail, hospitality and leisure sectors.
+DDC has issued 1,714 grants totalling over £19.7m to small businesses, and those in the retail, hospitality and leisure sectors.
 This equates to 85% of all the eligible businesses in the district.